-Because Dungeons and Dragons books can be expensive, we've also included the lowest prices to get you a discount.
-Our bargain-hunting software is updated every 30 minutes, so you can be guaranteed that you're getting the best deals.
+Because the best Dungeons and Dragons books can be expensive, we've also been sure to include the lowest prices below.
+Our bargain-hunting software is always rooting out discounts, so keep an eye out for any price cuts as you browse the best D&D books.

-Although it doesn't include every playable species or class, this D&D book also has more than enough to keep you busy.
-With nine races to choose from and countless backgrounds to pore over, the Player's Handbook is everything that a budding adventurer could want.
+Although it doesn't include every playable species or class in the game, the Player's Handbook has more than enough to get you started as a result.
+With nine races to choose from, numerous backgrounds you can use, and mechanics for (almost) every playable class, it's the place to start when making an adventurer for your next campaign.
+It's everything that a budding adventurer could want.

 If you've ever thought about creating or running adventures for your group, the Dungeon Master's Guide is essential reading.
 Besides arming you with all the tools you need for overseeing a game, it covers everything from making an awesome quest to forging a world of your own.

 The Monster Manual is a must-have if you're running your own game; it helps Dungeon Masters call upon a host of nasty creatures to use in battle.
 Featuring classic foes like Demogorgon and the many-eyed beholder, it's full of surprises with which to challenge players.
-There's even an (incredibly retro) gelatinous cube.
+There's even an (incredibly retro) gelatinous cube on offer.
 Basically?
-This is the ultimate book of foes.
+This is the ultimate compendium of baddies.

 - Read more: Tasha's Cauldron of Everything review